Fighting to protect water

 - changes to natural conditions of water ecosystems due to unsustainable development of hydropower, navigation, and flood management infrastructure.

-WWF also works to ensure that the review of the WFD in 2019 doesn’t lead to potential weakening of the EU legal framework for water protection.
-Instead, it should be used to boost Member States’ ambition on water management in Europe and enable the EU to fulfill its commitments on the UN 2030 Sustainable Development Goals to ensure access to water and sanitation for all.
+WWF works to ensure that the review of the WFD, which is currently underway, does not lead to the weakening of the EU’s legal framework for water protection.
+Rather than revising and potentially watering down this visionary and well-rounded piece of legislation, WWF, together with the other NGOs that make up the Living Rivers Europe coalition, believe that the focus should be on fully implementing the WFD - this would ensure that Europe's rivers, lakes and wetlands return to their natural state and are protected for generations to come, as well as enable the EU to fulfill its commitments on the UN 2030 Sustainable Development Goals to ensure access to water and sanitation for all.

 Our Water team